Clement-tik/Clement-tik.github.io/index.md

 * Cindy HU ,dpt of computer science ,Hanyang University ,cindy.hu@edu.ece.fr
 * our blog address https://clement-tik.github.io/
 ## 1 INTRODUCTION  :
+Predicting the evolution of financial markets is often compared to “predicting the unpredictable” a challenge that reaches its peak with cryptocurrencies.
+Indeed, we are talking about high volatile market which can either make you rich or makes you lose everything.
+Indeed, this year, the cryptocurrency ecosystem has been shaken by exceptional volatility, far exceeding that of traditional markets.
+From January 1 to October 29, 2024, the Bitcoin volatility index saw extreme peaks, much higher than those of 2023.
+Furthermore, the threat of a "bear market" appeared with bewildering speed.

 ## 2 Datasets :